 A data can also be defined as a string of bytes copied as-is from the source text.
 Such sequence of characters needs to be enclosed with either single or double quotes:

-The DUP operator allows to define many duplicates of the same value:
+The DUP operator allows to define several duplicates of the same value:

 db 3 dup '!'